Recent Blog Posts

-Cooking a good meal at home is hard, but grilling delicious meals at a tailgate is even harder.
+This blog will help you throw the best tailgate yet.
+We know that cooking a good meal at home is hard, but grilling delicious meals at a tailgate is even harder.

 We get it.
 You spend your week buying groceries that are good for you –whole vegetables, fresh fruit, etc. But when football season comes around, compromises are made.
 It’s easier to buy premade meals than to cook in the parking lot, right?

 A true tailgate experience is formed by a community that has gathered around to cheer on their team together.
 And one of the best ways to craft that experience is exactly that –a craft.
-This article gives you advice on the tiny details that will come together to create the best tailgate yet.
+This blog gives you advice on the tiny details that will come together to create the best tailgate yet.
 The kind that the true foodie within you will be proud of.

 1. Make your own burger patties

 DIY burger patties noticeably taste better.
 This is because you can customize them!
 Stuff ‘em with cheese, beans, or veggies for a truly unique taste.